 A master of the ring who turned arrogance into an art form, becoming one of Canada's most enduring wrestling villains.

-Bobby Roode emerged from the Canadian wrestling scene not as a flashy high-flyer, but as a methodical technician who believed his own hype.
-Trained in the Hart family dungeon, he spent over a decade honing his craft in Total Nonstop Action Wrestling, where his 'It Factor' persona—a smug, suit-wearing champion—cemented his status.
-His move to WWE in 2016 saw that arrogance crystallize into the 'Glorious' anthem and entrance, a perfect marriage of character and spectacle that fans loved to hate.
-While a world championship on the main roster eluded him, his runs as NXT Champion and Tag Team Champion demonstrated a veteran's understanding of how to control a crowd's emotion, making him a foundational piece of any card he was on.
-Today, his transition to a backstage producer role leverages that deep ring psychology to shape the next generation.
+Bobby Roode won the NXT Championship in 2016, entering the ring to his self-composed 'Glorious' theme as a smug, suit-wearing heel.
+Trained in the Hart family dungeon, he spent over a decade in Total Nonstop Action Wrestling refining his 'It Factor' persona—a methodical technician who controlled matches through arrogance and psychology.
+His move to WWE that year crystallized that character into an entrance spectacle fans loved to hate.
+While a world championship on the main roster eluded him, his runs as NXT Champion and Tag Team Champion demonstrated a veteran's understanding of how to manipulate a crowd's emotion.
+He became a foundational piece of any card he appeared on.
+Today, Roode works as a backstage producer, leveraging his deep ring psychology to shape the next generation of performers.

 1965–1980